Are You Unsure of Your Ring Size? Consider Our Ring Size Chart

 2. Tell your friends: If you think that your partner might approach friends or family for suggestions, tell them in advance what your preferences are.
-What cut you would like, what ring design options you would go with.
+What cut you would like, and what ring design options you would go with?
 Make sure you ask your friends and family to be discreet about their suggestions, you would not want them to steal your partner’s thunder.

 3. Leave a browsing tab open: An age-old trick in the book is to ‘mistakenly’ leave a tab with your favorite designs open.
 Might be a little too obvious, but doesn’t hurt to try if it gets you the ring of your dreams.

 All the information above is all you need for the perfect beginner guide on ring size charts for women.
 Getting a ring for a proposal is one of the most exciting journeys you will ever be on and we hope that this ring size chart guide helps you to make that journey absolutely seamless and even more fun.
 We wish you the best of luck and happy shopping!

 Frequently Asked Questions (FAQs)

 How Do Ring Sizes Work?